 - 1 apple

 Here are a few home remedies for Hypothyroidism or underactive Thyroid – they all help regulate hormones and your metabolism.
-Try Coconut Oil, Ginger, Fish Oil, a range of B Vitamins or Apple Cider Vinegar.
+Try Coconut Oil, Ginger, and Apple Cider Vinegar.

-If you have Hypothyroidism, you’ll want to save this checklist of foods to eat.
+If you have Hypothyroidism, you’ll want to save this checklist.
 Foods rich in Iodine and Selenium are particularly beneficial.

 via juice up your life tv

 We’ve added some lifestyle tips for living better with Hypothyroidism, as well as dietary tips.
 Reducing stress, sticking to a regular sleep schedule, stretching more and doing cardio are just some of the excellent suggestions.